mugeshraja06/Google-Stock-prediction-_-RNN--LSTM/README.md

 # Google-Stock-prediction-_-RNN--LSTM
-Build the models to predict the Google stock price ranges in from 60 days
+Build the models to predict the Google stock price

 Objective: We have the chosen dataset from Yahoo finance which available from 2004 to 2020.
 Our ultimate goal is to forecast the stock price on 60 based on the parameter is given in the Dataset by trains them using data from the last 60 days.